ibm-cloud-docs/event-notifications/en-release-notes.md

 {: release-note}

 Validate connections
 :  {{site.data.keyword.cloud_notm}} {{site.data.keyword.en_short}} now can validate the functionality and reliability of your critical connections.
 With this functionality, you can effortlessly test a destination with a single click.
-For more information, see [Test Destinations](/docs/event-notifications?topic=event-notifications-en-test-destination).
+For more information on testing a destination, see [Testing Destinations](/docs/event-notifications?topic=event-notifications-en-test-destination).

 ## 20 September 2023
 {: #event-notifications-Sept2023}